oschweitzer/learning-resources/angular_lesson.md

 ### Template

 Each component has an **HTML template** used to structure and display content, at the end, the HTML code is the only thing the user will see.
-This template looks like regular HTML but it also contain some Angular template syntax which can modify the HTML.
+This template looks like regular HTML, but it also contains some Angular template syntax which can modify the HTML.

 ```html
 <button (click)="onSave($event)">Save</button>